maxperiod/aiongrindmeter/README.md

 You lose Abyss Points whenever you get PKed by the opposing faction, but the exact amount of AP lost is not indicated in the chat log.
 Amount of AP lost is influenced by many factors, and is impossible to calculate without user's manual update.

-If your character's starting AP value was entered during initialization, you will be asked to manually enter your current AP (after the death).
+If your character's starting AP value was entered during initialization, you will be asked to manually enter your remaining AP after the death.
 Grind Meter will use this information to calculate AP you have lost from this death.

 If your initial AP was not entered during initialization, there is no way Grind Meter can determine exactly how many AP you lost whenever you get PKed by the opposing faction.

 There is no AP loss in instance server (Dredgion, Crucible arenas, Kamar Battlefields, etc.), and you will not be prompted for manual AP update in these PvP instances.